tanyabudhrani/Human-Computer-Interaction/ergonomics and I O devices.md

 ## physical

-- physical ergonomics is concerned with human anatomy, anthropometry (the measurement of human aspects), physiology and bio mechanical characteristics as they relate to **physical activity in work or daily life**
+- physical ergonomics is concerned with human anatomy, anthropometry (the measurement of human aspects), physiology and biomechanical characteristics as they relate to **physical activity in work or daily life**

 ## cognitive